tillnagel/unfolding/tutorials/markers-simple.md

 ![Image marker](../assets/images/tutorials/markers-image.png)

-See the [Image Marker example](examples/40_image-marker.html) for code on how to create an own marker class displaying images.
+See the [Image Marker example](../examples/40_image-marker.html) for code on how to create an own marker class displaying images.

-(More following soon.)

 ## Line and polygon marker

-(More following soon.)
+(Coming soon.)

 ## Selecting a marker